 In conjunction with MVVA, teams from mobility and transportation consultants, Nelson\Nygaard, and Sherwood Design Engineers, collaborated with the Conservancy and the Houston Parks and Recreation Department on an update to Hermann Park’s master plan that looks to holistically revitalize and improve the Park’s 445 acres with major focus on the following areas:

-The new master plan will serve as a strategic plan, guiding the next 20 years of Park improvements.
 While the plan will focus on creating a more connected and cohesive Hermann Park, it outlines improvements that will touch 233 acres of parkland, more than half of the Park’s total foot print.

 These improvements will bring: